Cocaine has been the drug of choice for the

 The Narconon Controversy

-This form of treatment does not use any drugs of any type to ease the pain of withdrawal but ...
+This form of treatment does not use any ...

 the_narconon_controversy.php